2nd Year

 This tier list assumes you passed all classes and applying the knowledge you learned from first year.

 This is the predecessor course for EECS 1021.
-You will touch on advanced (also very important) OOP principles such as inheritance, polymorphism, aggregation and composition, shallow copy and deep copy, interfaces, abstract classes, etc. I would take this course ASAP because it unlocks many courses in 2nd year and beyond, that require EECS 2030 as a prerequisite.
+You will touch on advanced (also very important) OOP principles such as inheritance, polymorphism, aggregation and composition, shallow copy and deep copy, interfaces, abstract classes, etc. I would take this course ASAP (ideally in the fall of your 2nd year) because it unlocks many courses in 2nd year and beyond, that require EECS 2030 as a prerequisite.

 EECS 2101: Fundamentals of Data Structures